-We have a global patent portfolio that is comprised of ten patent families.
+As of March 15, 2021, we have a global patent portfolio that is comprised of twelve patent families.
 More than three dozen of our patent applications have issued as patents or will issue soon, having been allowed by the relevant patent office.
-We have exclusive ownership of 19 issued patents in our patent family that cover methods of creating collagen-producing plants and three issued patents that cover methods of processing recombinant collagen.
-These issued patents and others that may issue in the future in these patent families, assuming timely payment of annual fees, are expected to expire in 2025.
-Our patent portfolio also includes patent families that cover production and use of collagen.
-Our patent portfolio also includes patent families that cover different uses of collagen including 3D Bioprinting and dermal fillers which, if granted, could provide patent protection for particular formulations of our rhCollagen until 2038.
+We have exclusive ownership of 21 issued patents in our patent family that cover methods of creating collagen-producing plants and three issued patents that cover methods of processing recombinant collagen.
+These issued patents and others that may issue in the future in these patent families, assuming timely payment of annual fees, are expected to expire in 2025-2028.
+We have on going patent application covering the specific collagen producing plants based on their genetic arrangement.
+If granted, it could provide patent protection for the collagen producing plants until 2039.
+Our patent portfolio also includes patent families that cover different uses of collagen including 3D Bioprinting, dermal fillers and soft tissue fillers which, if granted, could provide patent protection for particular formulations and uses of our rhCollagen until 2038-2040.